Q: Where did you grow up?

 Q: You’ve told me you’re a huge Orioles/Ravens fan.
 What is your favorite Baltimore sports memory?

 A: Yes, huge Orioles fan!
 I actually have 3 favorite O’s memories.
 My first was as a little girl around 4 or 5, when my Father took me to my very first baseball game at Memorial Stadium.
 It was amazing, and ever since I have been a huge baseball fan.
 I love going to the games, even to this day, no matter the team.
+I also used to love playing baseball too.
+My dad bought me some Tee ball bats and we used to play together after college.
+We used to have so much fun playing together and practicing my batting technique.
+Baseball was a big part of my childhood if you couldn’t already tell!
 My second favorite memory was going to the World Series Game when the O’s lost to Pittsburg.
 We had the most amazing seats by 1st base.
 Despite loosing the Series, that game is forever in my memory, standing on the chairs screaming with the entire crowd.
 Third was when My father and I went to Camden Yards for the first time for a O’s game, I was simply blown away.
 Front row seats right behind the catcher.
 An amazing venue and coming back it simply felt like home, but even better.

 I grew up in a time where Baltimore was known as Title Town having the Baltimore Colts and O’s, so when the Ravens came along many years later, I thought it was perfect time and the perfect choice to rename the team, perfect for obvious reasons.
 I have to say this staff and team all truly do “Play like a Raven.”
 I am in awe of Coach John Harbaugh.
 He is a class act in every sense of the word.
 I was lucky enough to meet him briefly and he exceeded my expectations.
 Meeting him is by far my favorite Ravens moment.
 More NFL teams should pay attention to this team system and professional work ethic.
 Starting from there drafting, which is a science in itself to the games and everything in between, this team runs a tight ship over at Under Armor.
 The stadium is amazing too.
 My first Ravens game was vs. The Patriots with my Dad, on a warm December day, so that is my 2nd favorite moment.
 Talk about a full circle moment for this Baltimore Baby!